pubnub/samd21/examples/README.md

 ###3.
 The Software

-3.1 Open the PubNub example [solution](Code/pubnubAtmelExample/PubNub_EXAMPLE.atsln) on Atmel Studio and you will see the following page.
+3.1 Open the PubNub example solution in Atmel Studio and you will see the following page.
 Make sure you choose the debugger/programmer and interface as shown:

 ![alt text](images/opening.png)

-3.2  Include the following lines in Code/pubnubAtmel/src/main.h:
+3.2  Include the following lines in `main.h`:

 ```
 #define TEST_MODE_SSID "Enter-your-SSID"	(choose THE Wi-Fi access point you want the chip to connect to)